reykjavik-university/2014-T-514-VEFT/Week04/Assignment.md

 ## LINQ join

-Using the example provided in week 4 (TODO), write the following queries:
+Using the [example provided in week 4](Week04Example), write the following queries:

+* list all courses taught in a given semester
 * list all teachers which teach a course in semester "20143"
 * list all courses taught in fall 2014 (i.e. with semester == "20143"), and include the name of the main teacher, or an empty string if the given course has no main teacher.

+Note that most of those were covered in the last lecture from last week.

 ## Entity relationships